1850

 OC-P1R6 P1 1840 PA 20

 Prior to the striking of the business strikes, Obverse P1 was also used to strike proofs, paired with the common proof reverse used from 1840 through 1854.
 In the proof die pairing the die exhibits light die polish marks that are seen on some but not all the business strikes.
 The fact that these polish marks were gone for at least some of the business strikes makes it clear that the proofs were created prior to the business strikes.
-Since the obverse was first used to strike proofs we’ve identified the die as P1, and the proof die pair as OC-P1.
+Since the obverse was first used to strike proofs, I’ve identified the die as P1, and the proof die pair as OC-P1.

 1850 Business Strike Emission Sequence